Introduction

 - Comfortable right out of the box with minimal break-in

-- Proven long-term durability
+- Exceptional long-term durability reported by many users

 What We Didn’t Like